ncachanosky/blog/content/post/2022-01-05/index.md

 ![Price ceiling](Price-ceiling.png)

 It seems that price controls are worse than breaking a thermometer.
 Price controls do not just conceal the symptoms of the disease; it makes the problem even worse.

+---

+Joseph Politano has an interesting [discussion](https://apricitas.substack.com/p/are-rising-corporate-profit-margins) of why corporate profits and monopolies are not causing inflation.